About / European Museum of the Year Award (EMYA) /

 Site Visits

 Each applicant on the longlist will receive a visit from a member of the jury in the summer.
-The visit will involve consultation with members of the museum management and a tour through the museum, for a more personalised contact and direct approach to its public quality.
+The visit will involve meetings with members of the museum management and a tour through the museum, for a more personalised contact and direct approach to its public quality.

 Shortlist